meamy/t-par/README.md

 T gates).
 Matroid partitioning is then used to optimally parallelize the remaining phase gates during resynthesis.

-We kindly request that anyone using this code to optimize circuits acknowledges the tool and/or the paper on which it is based in their work

 ## Building

 To build T-par, run make in the top level folder.